 There are many ways that earning the AICE Diploma pays off for students.
 Here are a few of the benefits you should consider if you're looking into the program.

-Depending on the college you elect to attend, you can earn up to 45 hours of college credit from the AICE Diploma.
+Depending on the college you decide to attend, you can earn up to 45 hours of college credit from the AICE Diploma.
 Individual course certificates can also earn you college credit if you don't earn the diploma.
-All this is a function of which college you go to, though; you can check out which colleges around the world recognize AICE at the appropriate Cambridge website.
+All of this depends on which college you go to, though.
+You can check out which schools around the world recognize AICE at the Cambridge website.

-In Florida, completing the diploma and 100 hours of community service automatically nets you the Florida Academic Scholarships Award from the Florida Bright Futures Scholarship Program.
+In Florida, completing the diploma and 100 hours of community service automatically nets you the Florida Academic Scholarships Award via the Florida Bright Futures Scholarship Program.

 In Kentucky, you can earn a Kentucky Excellence in Education Scholarship that pays out for each E or higher you score on your exams if you're on free or reduced-price lunch.

-There are also various school-specific scholarships at colleges like Mississippi State University, among others—check with individual schools for details.
+There are also various school-specific scholarships at colleges such as Mississippi State.
+Check with individual schools for details.

 Preparation for College